suleimana/palindrom-challenge/README.md

 ```

-Additionally , you can access Swagger documentation for the implemented operations thorough the following link:
+Additionally , you can access Swagger documentation for all implemented operations thorough the following link:

 ```
 http://localhost:8080/swagger-ui.htm